Juan-Bianchi/webhook-and-AWSLambda/Readme.md

 Depending on the entity sent in the payload of the Linear webhook request, a personalized message will be created and sent to Discord, displaying it in a chosen channel.

 ## Steps
-1. Created an AWS Lambda Function to re-send Linear payload to this backend.
-Created a public url so Lambda Function can be consumed.
+1. I created an AWS Lambda Function to re-send Linear payload to this backend.
+I created a public url so Lambda Function can be consumed.
-2. Created a webhook in Linear.
+2. I created a webhook in Linear.
 First, I set Lambda Function's url so webhook can send the request and then configured which events would trigger the webhook request.
-3. Created this backend, which is responsible for generating the message that will be sent and shown in Discord.
+3. I created this backend, which is responsible for generating the message that will be sent and shown in Discord.
 Depending on the entity that is being modified, a personalized message will be generated to show its details.

 ## Linear webhooks payload

-I will attach some screenshots of issue payload sent by Linear to have a reference in case you work with Linear webhooks in the future (Please, take into account that payload will depend on the entity type modified).
+I will attach some screenshots of an 'issue' payload sent by Linear to have a reference in case you work with Linear webhooks in the future.
+Please, notice that payload structure will **depend on the entity type modified** (the object inside 'data' property will differ).

 ![IssueEntity](https://github.com/Juan-Bianchi/webhook-and-AWSLambda/assets/104390122/804485e4-e4c2-46a9-8bc2-e60498e5d384)